dylanjwendt/NERVE/README.md

 # NERVE

-NERVE is a realtime non-Euclidean multiplayer game engine with integrated an integrated client/server.
+NERVE is a realtime  multiplayer game engine with an integrated client/server.
 The goal of NERVE is to make developing .io games easier by providing a single comprehensive API and taking over tasks such as netcode and state synchronization.
-The non-Euclidean aspect is to give developers greater creative liberties in implementing their games.

 ## Getting started